-- In the private sector, the NGP typically enforces terms and conditions of the parties' CBA; in the federal sector, the NGP often enforces and arbitrators therefore often interpret not only CBAs, but also laws, regulations, and agency policies. - Arbitration awards are subject to appeal (exceptions) to the Authority.
-5 U.S.C. § 7122.
-On exceptions, the Authority will consider whether the arbitrator properly considered and applied applicable law or regulation, and will set aside or modify an award where the excepting party has demonstrated that the arbitrator failed to do so.
+- In the private sector, the NGP typically enforces terms and conditions of the parties' CBA.
+In the federal sector, the NGP more frequently enforces and arbitrators therefore often interpret not only CBAs, but also laws, regulations, and agency policies. - In the private sector, although mandatory subjects of bargaining continue in effect after a bargaining agreement has expired, arbitration clauses do not continue while the parties are negotiating a new agreement because "arbitration is a matter of consent" that will "not be imposed upon parties beyond the scope of their agreement."7 In the federal sector, when a negotiated agreement expires, personnel policies, practices, and matters affecting working conditions continue to the maximum extent possible absent either an express agreement to the contrary or the modification of those conditions of employment in a manner consistent with the Statute.
+These continuing policies, practices, and matters encompass the negotiated grievance and arbitration procedures, including the selection of an arbitrator.
+Furthermore, such negotiated procedures survive and remain in full effect not only following contract expiration, but even following the decertification of one exclusive representative and the installation of a new one.8 - In the private sector, arbitration awards are subject to appeal to the federal courts on very narrow grounds.
+In the federal sector, arbitration awards are subject to appeal (exceptions) to the Authority.9 On exceptions, the Authority will consider whether the arbitrator properly considered and applied applicable law or regulation, and it will set aside or modify an award where the excepting party has demonstrated that the arbitrator failed to do so.
 Therefore, party representatives should advise arbitrators of applicable law, regulation, and policy, and they should provide accurate and complete reference materials to arbitrators.
 This Guide addresses other grounds for review below.